explainers-by-googlers/cross-origin-storage/README.md

 ## Risk awareness

 > [!CAUTION]
 > The authors acknowledge that storage is usually segregated by origin to safeguard user security and privacy.
-Storing large files like AI models or SQL databases separately for each origin, as required by new [use cases](#use-cases), presents a different challenge: For instance, if both `example.com` and `example.org` each require the same 8 GB AI model, this would result in a total allocation of 16 GB on the user's device.
-This proposal centers on effective mechanisms that uphold protection standards while addressing the inefficiencies of duplicated storage.
+Storing large files like AI models or SQL databases separately for each origin, as required by new [use cases](#use-cases), presents a different challenge: For instance, if both `example.com` and `example.org` each require the same 8&nbsp;GB AI model, this would result in a total of 16&nbsp;GB downloaded data and a total allocation of 16&nbsp;GB on the user's device.
+The present proposal centers on effective mechanisms that uphold protection standards while addressing the inefficiencies of duplicated download and storage.

 ## Goals